KinexDev/Poky-Mod-Manager/README.md

 There is also another attribute called "DoNotSave", this will not save the modified values.

-This is how you would register with the mod properties,
+This is how you would register the mod properties,

 ```cs
 using BepInEx;